 • you have the right to have a lawyer represent you, whether or not you can afford to pay for one

-• the Family Court should choose the least restrictive option with regard to cultural, religious and family values
+• the Family Court should choose the least restrictive option, particularly when making a decision that involves cultural, religious, or family values

-• whatever orders the Family Court makes, they have to be reviewed regularly
+• any decision that the Family Court makes should be reviewed regularly

 Did this answer your question?